Roman Superhighway

-The Roman Superhighway or Bataan Provincial Highway, formerly known as the Bataan Provincial Expressway, is a 68 km, two- to four-lane major highway that connects the municipality of Dinalupihan to the municipality of Mariveles in Bataan, Philippines.
+The Roman Superhighway, Roman Highway, or Bataan Provincial Highway, formerly known as the Bataan Provincial Expressway, is a 68 km, two- to four-lane major highway that connects the municipality of Dinalupihan to the municipality of Mariveles in Bataan, Philippines.
 The entire road forms part of National Route 301 (N301) of the Philippine highway network.

 Etymology

 Roman Superhighway is named after Pablo Roman Sr., a former representative of Bataan who is the acknowledged father of the export processing zone in Mariveles known as the Bataan Export Processing Zone/Bataan Economic Zone (BEPZ/BEZ; now known as Freeport Area of Bataan (FAB) since July 2010).

 History

 Construction of the Roman Superhighway began on April 7, 1973 during the Martial Law period and completed on July 16, 1977.
 The project was implemented by President Ferdinand Marcos.
-It was originally intended to be an expressway to serve BEPZ in Mariveles, Bataan, but it later became an at-grade highway when local residents built houses and businesses along it.
+It was originally intended to be an expressway to serve BEPZ in Mariveles, but it later became an at-grade highway when local residents built houses and businesses along it.

-The fully concrete road has an effective width of 30 m, although some portions measured up to 60 m maximum.
-Phase 1 of the total project covered from Dinalupihan to Alauli Junction in Pilar and it measured 24 km long and complemented with 14 steel-concrete bridges.
+The fully concrete road with asphalt shoulders has an effective width of 30 m, although some portions measured up to 60 m maximum.
+Phase 1 of the total project covered from Dinalupihan to Alauli Junction in Pilar and it measured 24 km long and complemented with 22 steel-concrete bridges.
 Phase 2 is measured 44 km and has 12 bridges.
+The project also involved alignments that would replace the old existing two-lane roads as part of the Old National Road which are from Palihan to Culis, Hermosa, Daan Pare to Puting Buhangin, Orion, and Alangan, Limay to Mariveles segments, widening those sections to four lanes.
+A short Dinalupihan section from Layac Junction to Layac Bridge No. 3, however, is the only one that retain the original older road and bridge appearance having two lanes that was later integrated into the newer highway upon its construction.